vaginessa/bootboot/aarch64-rpi/README.md

 File system drivers
 -------------------

-For boot partition, RPi3 version expect *defragmented* FAT16 or FAT32 file systems (if the initrd is a file and does not occupy the whole boot partition).
+For boot partition, RPi3 version expects *defragmented* FAT16 or FAT32 file systems (if the initrd is a file and does not occupy the whole boot partition).

 Gzip compression is not recommended as reading from SD card is considerably faster than uncompressing.